 It was a thrill to co-chair the 2008 Obama Presidential campaign’s Civic Engagement Policy Group, serve on the The Obama-Biden Transition Team, advise the White House Office of Social Innovation, and be appointed by President Obama to The White House Council for Community Solutions.
 I’m still pinching myself and proud of what we accomplished.

 I’m grateful to the University of Wisconsin-Milwaukee for taking me in (I was a non-traditional student), graduating me with honors, and recognizing me with their Graduate of the Last Decade Alumni Award.
 I’m also grateful for other honors I’ve received for my work, including being the first Innovator in Residence at Georgetown University’s Beeck Center for Social Innovation, a Next Generation Leadership Fellowship from The Rockefeller Foundation, a Social Capitalist Award from Fast Company Magazine, and being listed three separate years as one of the 50 most influential nonprofit leaders in America by The Nonprofit Times.

 I am most grateful to have a loving, supportive, and fun family with my children Maxwell, Maya, and Olivia, and my wife Jennifer and her children Eli and Nora.
-When I’m not working, I’m usually playing with my kids, reading, playing guitar, listening to music, watching movies or TV series, cooking, visiting coffee shops, and occasionally doing a magic trick or two.
+When I’m not working, I’m usually playing with my kids, reading, playing guitar, listening to music, watching movies or TV series, cooking, visiting coffee shops, searching for darker chocolate, and occasionally doing a magic trick or two.